degen0root/vastr/README.md

 ### Yoga (Lunar-Solar Combination)
 - Represents the sum of Sun and Moon longitudes
 - 27 yogas in total
-- Each yoga has a favorable status (Favorable, Unfavorable, or Neutral)
+- Each yoga has a favorable (Favorable, Unfavorable, or Neutral)
 - Each yoga spans 13°20' of the ecliptic
 - **Calculation Method**:
   - Add Sun and Moon longitudes (modulo 360°)